paxdotdev/pax/README.md

 That said, Pax is its own language, separate from Rust, and it aims to achieve ergonomics familiar to GUI designers and developers.
 On the roadmap is a JavaScript runtime that will allow authoring Pax without writing any Rust.

-Ultimately, Pax is aimed at enabling visual creative tooling — Pax's _raison d'être_ is to enable art and artists as well as the most technical of developers.
+Ultimately, Pax is aimed at enabling visual creative tooling — Pax's _raison d'être_ is to enable art and artists as well as developers.

 #### Sky's the limit

 Pax is designed to extend and support _anything you can imagine_ on a screen — from 2D to 3D to VR/AR, embedded multimedia, and more.

-> Note: Today Pax is in alpha, supports GPU-primitive 2D rendering, and has working development harnesses for Web (WASM) and native macOS (Swift).
+> Note: Today Pax is in alpha, supports GPU-primitive 2D vector graphics, and has working development harnesses for Web (WASM) and native macOS (Swift).

 <img src="fast-ergonomic-sky-placeholder.png" alt="A surrealistic painting of a computer chip; A pastel sunrise over a city made of checkboxes, dropdown lists, buttons, and mouse pointers" />